openscope/openscope/documentation/commands.md

 remembering the commands too complicated, here's a reference.
 Remember that you can type out multiple commands in one go; for example:
 `BAW231 fh 090 d 30 sp 180` will work as well as all three commands run separately.
-Some commands have "alises" that are shorter to type.
+Some commands have "aliases" that are shorter to type.
 An example of that would be the `takeoff` command which has an alias `to`.

 ### Taxi